KiaraMendoza/kiarapop-react/README.md

 ## I've made this project on less than a single weekend, so please consider that in mind! >_<

+And take in account that I've use 'ads' instead of 'adverts' for the backend.

 ## Install -- First initialize the backend first!

 ```sh